andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 12 - OpenID.md

 	- identity$ : Observable<OidcUser> - returns an Observable to the obtained identity and is identical to User from oidc-client
 	- errors$ : Observable<ErrorState> - returns an Observable to Errors caught from oidc-client

-# OpenID Connect development in Angular, use angular-oauth2-oidc lib
+# OpenID Connect client development in Angular, use angular-oauth2-oidc lib
 1. prepare an identity server. e.g. `okra`

 	register a developer account